Skip to main content

 Occupational Equipment Equipment necessary for the debtor's occupation.
 Articles 447 and 448, DCCP

-These exemptions guarantee that the debtor's essential needs are protected while allowing creditors to secure their claims through attachment orders.
+These exemptions ensure that the debtor's essential needs are protected while allowing creditors to secure their claims through attachment orders.

 However, certain restrictions apply.
 Attaching a third party's entire bank account is prohibited, even for amounts owed to the debtor.
-This guarantees the third party retains account access.
+This ensures the third party retains account access.

 For registered property purchases, attachment of the purchase price under the buyer or notary assumes Vormerkung (registration) has occurred.
 If not, the applicant must verify and indicate this in their application.